trivago/gollum/docs/src/gen/producer/awsKinesis.rst

 **StreamMapping**

-  This value defines a translation from gollum stream to kinesis stream name.
-If no mapping is given the gollum stream name is used as kinesis stream name.
+  This value defines a translation from gollum stream names to kinesis stream names.
+If no mapping is given the gollum stream name is used as the kinesis stream name.
   By default this parameter is set to "empty"